GSA/fedramp-gov/pages/issuing-an-authority-to-operate.md

 <li>All leveraged external services (to be listed in the ATO) supporting the system</li>
 <li>Any exceptions or exclusions of the CSO to be considered for use at the Agency</li>
 </ul>
-<p>Once a CSO is deemed FedRAMP Authorized, the CSO is reflected as such on the FedRAMP Marketplace.
+<p>Once a CSO is deemed FedRAMP Authorized, the CSO is reflected as such on the <a href="https://marketplace.fedramp.gov/">FedRAMP Marketplace</a>.
 Subsequent Agency customers can utilize FedRAMP’s reuse model to issue their own ATO for the use the CSO.
 That model allows Agencies to review the CSO’s security package, make a risk-based decision on the use of that system, and issue their own ATO.
 Agencies can rely on the PMO to support any discussions for the reuse of a FedRAMP authorized system. </p>
 <p>All ATO letters should be provided to FedRAMP. </p>

 <table>